hongyuanjia/rdyncall/README.md

 Brief Tour 1/2: Dynamic R Bindings to C Libraries
 -------------------------------------------------

-The dynamic binding interface consists of a single function, similar to 'library' or 'require':
+The dynamic binding interface consists of a single function:

 ```r
 dynport(portname)